How Feeding America works with farmers

 by Paul Morello

-There are so many people working towards ending hunger every day – volunteers, food bank staff, food pantries, donors, and more – they all play a crucial role in ensuring our neighbors facing hunger have enough food to eat.
+There are so many people working towards ending hunger every day – volunteers, food bank staff, food pantries, donors, and more – they all play a crucial role in ensuring neighbors facing hunger have the food we all need to thrive.
 But what about the people who grow the food we eat?
 Does Feeding America work with farmers to help provide food?

 Yes, absolutely!
 Farmers play a critical role in the movement to end hunger.
 Here are three ways Feeding America works with farmers every day.